immcantation/alakazam/docs/topics/AbundanceCurve-class.md

 `bootstrap`
 :   data.frame of bootstrapped clonal distributions.

-`group`
+`clone_by`
+:   string specifying the name of the clone column.

+`group_by`
-:   string specifying the name of the group column.
+:   string specifying the name of the grouping column.

 `groups`
 :   vector specifying the names of unique groups in group column.

-`clone`
-:   string specifying the name of the clone column.
+`n`
+:   numeric vector indication the number of sequences sampled in each group.

 `nboot`
 :   numeric specifying the number of bootstrap iterations to use.

-`uniform`
-:   TRUE/FALSE specifying whether or not bootstraps were calculated under rarefaction.

-`max_n`
-:   numeric specifying the number of species used for rarefaction if rarefaction is used.

-`min_n`
-:   numeric specifying the minumim tolerated number of species in calculation.

 `ci`
 :   confidence interval defining the upper and lower bounds